Courses may include

 In collaboration with a project sponsor, learners complete a major research project where they can apply their analytical skills toward solving an authentic business problem using geospatial data.
 The course involves conducting a literature review, developing a project proposal and carrying out the requisite analytical research.

-GDAA 3010 - Analytics Project Delivery & Reporting
+GDAA 3010 - Analytics Project Delivery and Reporting

 This course serves as a capstone to the program, and provides learners with opportunity to marry their technical skills with an entrepreneurial mindset, and bring their analytics project to completion.
 The course emphasizes the importance of polish and professionalism in terms of delivery of project outcomes.
 Learners will present their findings as well as critique the work of others.